tomolimo/mhooks/README.md

 Added pre_show_item and post_show_item to TicketFollowup and CommonGLPI.
 Added show_form_buttons and show_form_header to TicketFollowup (this is used by plugin TicketDocument).

+# Pre-requisites:
+This plugin needs 'runkit' PHP module.
+For Windows you may refer to: https://github.com/Crack/runkit-windows (this is the one I'm using).
+For others, you may find this PHP module in your distro (or you may re-compile it, refer to: https://github.com/zenovich/runkit).